pjfanning/xmlbeans/samples/SampleTemplate/README.txt

     - xml directory: contains any xml files used for validation by the sample.

     - src directory: contains any java source files.
-The package of the sample should be 'org.apache.xmlbeans.samples.category' and the main class should be given the sample name.
+The package of the sample should be 'org.apache.poi.xmlbeans.samples.category' and the main class should be given the sample name.

 At the end of the README's description, the desired output of running the sample